GfSE/SAF-Specification/src/devdoc/doc-concept.md

 The development documentation aims to answer those questions.
 See next chapter.

-The concerns of the Framework Developer are laid out in the [Stakeholder Documentation](../userdoc.md/stakeholders.md#saf-developer)
+The related concerns are laid out in the [Stakeholder Documentation](../userdoc/stakeholders.md#saf-developer)

 [^1]: The question about the recommended workflow cannot be answered by a single viewpoint description, this is an overarcing topic, which is currently not covered by the SAF documentation.